 Shelley asked how many veterans still need housing.
-Ian shared that there are about 400 veterans
+Ian shared that there are about 400 veterans.

 Ken Hayes asked why there is such a difference between veterans and non-veteran funding.
 Ian shared that the VA and HUD are prioritizing those resources currently.
-Brenton shared that there is a question of political will around funding of 'worthy poor' vs 'non-worthy poor' and that MDHI has the ability to advocate for more resources to end homelessness elsewhere.
+Brenton shared that there is a question of political will around funding of 'worthy poor' vs 'non-worthy poor' and that MDHI could advocate for more resources to end homelessness elsewhere.